 | Analogy | “The average will be correct eventually” | “And here is how wrong it will be right now” |

-The LLN tells you that if you flip enough coins, the fraction of heads converges to 0.5.
-The CLT tells you that after n flips, your observed fraction is approximately normal with mean 0.5 and standard deviation √(0.25/n).
-One gives the destination; the other gives the speedometer.
+The LLN establishes that with a sufficient number of coin flips, the observed fraction of heads converges to 0.5.
+The CLT establishes that after n flips, the observed fraction is approximately normal with mean 0.5 and standard deviation √(0.25/n).
+The former indicates the destination; the latter indicates the rate of approach.

 Building Intuition With Python Simulations

-Mathematics is one thing; seeing the bell curve emerge from dramatically non-normal data is another.
-Let us write a few dozen lines of Python that demonstrate the CLT on three distributions: uniform (die rolls), exponential (skewed, positive), and bimodal (two modes).
+Mathematical formulation is one matter; observing the bell curve emerge from substantially non-normal data is another.
+The following Python code demonstrates the CLT on three distributions: uniform (die rolls), exponential (skewed and positive), and bimodal (two modes).

 import numpy as np